ningxiaoz/MERNPACK-DEMO/README.md

 # MERNPACK-DEMO
-it's a project Framework Demo which combiend different technolgies for React App Development.
+it's a project Framework Demo which comprises different technologies for React App Development.

 The client side is based on Create React App Framework.
 The server side was build with Express.
 Semantic-ui is used for the UI design.
-Usermangement with user authentication is build by OKTA.
+User mangement and authentification Tool is build by OKTA.
 Database is chosen as MongoDB.

-How to use this Framework Demo for building a react project:
+# How to use this Framework Demo for building a react project:

 # 1.Install Environment